 The following tables contain analyses of the credit risk exposure of financial investments for which an ECL allowance is recognized.
-The gross carrying amounts of investments at amortised cost below represent the Company's maximum exposure to credit risk on those assets.
+The gross carrying amounts of investments at amortised cost below represent the company's maximum exposure to credit risk on those assets.
 For financial investments at FVTOCI, the maximum exposure to credit risk represents their amortised cost, and not the carrying amount, as the amortised cost represents the maximum loss to be suffered at the year-end, in the event of a full default by the counterparty.

-Securities purchased for resale, mortgage loans, policy loans and deposits for the Company are all within stage 1 credit risk and have no ECLs.
-Their maximum exposure to credit risk is equal to their carrying amounts.
+Securities purchased for resale, mortgage loans, policy loans and deposits for the company are all within stage 1 credit risk and have no ECLs.
+The maximum exposure is therefore equivalent to the carrying amounts as follows: